100 years ago in Spokane: A missing woman's husband shot and killed himself after police went to question him

 They were arrested after an early morning raid by “the entire sheriff’s force.”
 In court, the sheriff shared more details of the raid.

-“Sheriff Long said that at the time they arrived about 20 guests were dancing to music furnished by a Negro ‘jazz’ band,” the Chronicle wrote.
+“Sheriff Long said that at the time they arrived about 20 guests were dancing to music” furnished by jazz band, the Chronicle wrote.
 “He said that he did not see any of the guests drinking, but that two of the men had the appearance of having partaken liberally of intoxicants, and that the breath of nearly every one of the guests smelled of liquor.”

+Officers found 12 quarts of whiskey hidden in the weeds behind the place.